 This process is called trilateration.
-While the tri part of that term implies three, and it is possible to calculate location from GPS signals if the receiver has a high-precision clock, most consumer-level GPS receivers do not have such clocks and need four signals to accurately calculate location.
+While the tri part of that term implies three, and it is possible to calculate location from GPS signals if the receiver has a high-precision clock, very few GPS receivers have such clocks, so almost all GPS receivers need at least four signals to accurately calculate location.

 GPS Availability and Accuracy

 There are numerous factors that affect the availability and accuracy of GPS location calculation.
 Some of these are minor for casual GPS use, but the can be important when highly accurate GPS locations are needed (as in surveying).